Local numerical equivalences and Okounkov bodies in higher dimensions: Abstract

 \section{Abstract}

-We study what kind of local numerical properties of divisors is encoded in the Okounkov bodies.
+We continue to explore the numerical nature of the Okounkov bodies focusing on the local behaviors near given points.
 More precisely, we show that the set of Okounkov bodies of a pseudoeffective divisor with respect to admissible flags centered at a fixed point determines the local numerical equivalence class of divisors which is defined in terms of refined divisorial Zariski decompositions.
-Our results extend Ro\'{e}'s work \cite{Roe} on surfaces to higher dimensional varieties.
+Our results extend Ro\'{e}'s work \cite{Roe} on surfaces to higher dimensional varieties although our proof is essentially different in nature.